Muts256/Valdorian-Scandal/README.md

 Objective:
   - To enhance practical skills using KQL queries.
-  - Search for anomalies/unusual behaviour in the logs using KQL
+  - Search for anomalies/unusual behaviour in the logs using KQL.
-  - Building a timeline to show how the breach happened
+  - Building a timeline to show how the breach happened.
   - Report writing describing the breach.
   - Provide recommendations on how to avoid breaches in the future.